prathii7/Computational-Methods-and-Tools-in-Statistics/Assignment2/README.md

 Problem 1: Modified Random Walk
 - Implemented three versions of a random walk in R.
 - Demonstrated identical results using pre-generated random inputs.
-- Benchmarked with `microbenchmark`.
+- Benchmarked with microbenchmark.
 - Estimated probability of ending at 0 using Monte Carlo simulation.

 Problem 2: Mean of Mixture of Distributions
 - Simulated daily car counts with Poisson and Normal distributions.
 - Implemented without loops using matrices.
-- Estimated average cars/day across 100,000 simulated days (~264).
+- Estimated average cars/day across 100000 simulated days (~264).

 Problem 3: Linear Regression (YouTube Superbowl Ads)